purdue-cs193-fall-2019/homework-1-GoHarish/index.md

 #Gowri's First CS193 Homework
--Lectures
+#My favorite things about CS 193 are:
+- Lectures
--No exams
+- No exams
--Information about the call outs
+- Information about the call outs
--Nice TAs
+- Nice Instructors

 ## Welcome to GitHub Pages